Seiderlord/obesta-demo/README.md

 ## Servers

-For the proposed architecture there will be four servers in total needed.
+For the proposed architecture, there will be four servers in total needed.

 ### Database